Collective Members

 Tina Ashiofu (she/her)

-Tina is the owner of Ilera Psychological Services and is a Registered Provisional Psychologist.
+Tina is the owner of Ilera Psychological Services and is a Registered Psychologist.

 Professionally, she has worked in social services, mental health, and community support, supporting individuals from diverse cultures and life stages.
 These experiences have shown her the strength and uniqueness in every person’s story.